ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 Should the Bomb land on a Portal, the Bomb will explode mid-teleporta and will have no effect on the game.

-in a square occiinR0  n the ground- In either an unoccupied square, occupied bv a Pm V player that failed to catch the Bomb or in a square ne or Stunned player, it will explode
+in a square occiinRO  n the ground- In either an unoccupied square, occupied bv a Pm V player that failed to catch the Bomb or in a square ne or Stunned player, it will explode
 immediately: